itchyny/sjsp/README.md

  $ sjsp test.js # this command generates test.sjsp.js
  # (sjsp is safe, does not break your test.js)
  # import the generated test.sjsp.js instead of test.js
+ # open the page with your favorite browser and look into the JavaScript console
+ # it reports the profiling information each 10 seconds
 ```

 ## How it works